 Emma Ongman is an interdisciplinary artist, self-taught musician, and arts administrator.
-Working with photography, video, audio, and ceramics, she is interested in community building and using unpredictable technologies to depict invisible disabilities in everyday environments.
-She embraces tech-accidents and the recycling of materials as reflections on non-linear growth, adaption, and becoming.
+Working with photography, video, audio, and ceramics, she explores the poetics of image failure as a tool to engage with the aftermath of loss and the ongoing work of suicide prevention.
+She embraces tech-accidents and the recycling of materials as reflections on non-linear growth, adaption, and transformation.

-Ongman has shown her work with organizations based in Canada, the United States, France, Greece, Ireland, and Poland.
-She holds a dual major Bachelor of Arts Honours degree with Distinction from the University of Guelph and has received grants from the Ontario Arts Council and the Guelph Arts Council.
-Recently, she has been an artist in residence at Céline Bureau (Montréal, QC), Roundtable Residency (Toronto, ON), and Ed Video (Guelph, ON).
-Emma currently lives and works in Montréal, Québec as a Gallery Associate at McBride Contemporain.
+Ongman holds a dual major Bachelor of Arts Honours degree with Distinction from the University of Guelph and has received grants from the Ontario Arts Council and the Guelph Arts Council.
+She has been an artist in residence at Céline Bureau (Montréal, QC), Roundtable Residency (Toronto, ON), and Ed Video (Guelph, ON).
+In summer 2026, she will curate an exhibition at McBride Contemporain and undertake a ceramics residency at Centre des arts visuels, culminating in an exhibition at Galerie McClure in August.
+Ongman currently lives and works in Montréal.

 email: emma.ongman [at] icloud.com